15 Healthy Travel Snacks You Can Take On The Plane

 11. Trail Mix

-You can purchase trail mix or make your own and this is one instance where I always choose homemade.
+You can purchase trail mix (I love the Power Up!
+Mega Omega mix) or make your own homemade.
 My basic formula is a combination of unsweetened coconut flakes, dried fruit and nuts.
 Sometimes I add dark chocolate just for fun!

 12. Granola or Dry Cereal